On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Proof of the Main Theorem

-The sum in the equality above is taken over all strings $y$ which can be transformed into the string $x$ by taking a bit from a block of zeros of length five and adding it to a block of length one.
+where the sum is taken over all strings $y$ which can be transformed into the string $x$ by taking a bit from a block of zeros of length five and adding it to a block of zeros of length one.
 For each pair consisting of a block of zeros of length four and a block of zeros of length two of $x$ there is such a $y$.
-Hence the number of terms in the sum on the right side of the equality \eqref{y}, is equal to
+Hence the number of terms in the sum on the right side of \eqref{y}, is equal to